k7f/ascesis/README.md

 ### Arrow sequence

-A _full rule_ consists of two or more polynomials.
+A full rule consists of two or more polynomials.
 For example, a rule with four single-node polynomials results in three arrows,

 ```rust
 ces ThreeArrowsInARow(w: Node, x: Node, y: Node, z: Node) { w => x => y => z }
 ```

-Atomic rule expressions are rules and structure instantiations.
-They are the two constructs allowed in leaves of a rule expression's AST.
+An atomic rule expression is a single rule or a structure instantiation.
+These are the two constructs allowed in leaves of an AST of a rule expression.

 ```rust
 // seven arrows in a row